Skip to main content

 Broker

 A mortgage broker provides mortgage advice by looking for the most suitable mortgage deals based on your circumstances.
 They may offer advice on mortgages from a selection of lenders or may even be totally independent and advise customers on mortgage products available across the whole of the market.
-The Broker acts on your behalf, not on behalf of the lender.
+The broker acts on your behalf, not on behalf of the lender.

 Buy to Let